-To find a specific book or to find a book on a specific topic, your best bet is to start first with our library resources.
-Then work your way out, electronically and geographically.
+To find a specific book or to find a book on a specific topic, your best bet is to start first with Mondor-Eagen Library resources, then work your way out electronically and geographically.
 Here are the steps and links to follow.
 At each level, you can log in with your library card and make an electronic request.

 Don't forget to check our Reference section!
 It's the first set of shelves you see when you walk into the library.
 Here you will find dictionaries and encyclopedias relevant to your area of study.
 If you need help in your search, please feel free to ask.